 - Protect the security and integrity of our Site and Services;

 - Investigate, prevent, or take action regarding illegal activities, suspected fraud, situations involving potential threats to the physical safety of any person, or violations of an Aristotle division’s Terms and Conditions, and to otherwise fulfill our legal obligations;

 - Defend our legal rights and the rights of others;

-- Fulfill any other purposes for which you provide it, or any other purpose we deem necessary or appropriate;
+- Fulfill any other purposes for which you provide it;

 - Comply with applicable law.

 We maintain commercially reasonable security measures to protect the personal data we collect and store from loss, misuse, destruction, or unauthorized access.
 However, no security measure or modality of data transmission over the Internet is 100% secure.
 Although we strive to use commercially acceptable means to protect your personal data, we cannot guarantee absolute security.

 The Site and Services are not intended for children under 13 years of age.
 We do not knowingly collect, use, or disclose personal data from children under 13.